 Whilst uncommon, an LP gas fridge may suddenly stop working.
-This is usually caused by a ‘vapour lock’ due to the caravan being excessively out of level.
-You can usually fix this by turning the fridge off, and make sure the caravan is level (within 3 degrees) – then turn the fridge back on after a few hours.
+This is usually caused by a ‘vapour lock’ due to the travel trailer being excessively out of level.
+You can usually fix this by turning the fridge off, and make sure the travel trailer is level (within 3 degrees) – then turn the fridge back on after a few hours.

 A cause of cooling issues with gas fridges in imported RVs (or imported gas fridges) is if they are made for LP gas in a different country.
 If so, the jets can the wrong size.
 If so, seek expert advice.